germal/OpenCVB/README.md

     list is run.

 17. Regression tests run every algorithm with all resolutions and with each available camera.
-Setting the algorithm group to “\<non-Python\>” will run 10’s of thousands of times without incident.
-Adding the Python scripts (using “\<All\>” instead of “\<non-Python\>”) will bring that down to 1000’s of times.
-The repeated invocation of Python as a separate task seems to produce problems despite each of the algorithms working in isolation.
-Room for improvement: run just the “\<Python\>” group of algorithms repeatedly and figure out how to avoid the problem.
+Setting the algorithm group to “\<All\>” will run 10’s of thousands of tests without incident.

 18. Algorithms can run for extremely long durations.
 Not a problem normally, it was a problem for the regression tests when algorithm B is started before